-The process of becoming organically certified can be expensive, but it is an essential step for farmers wanting to meet the growing demand for certified organic food in the U.S. Organic certification cost share assistance helps small and mid-sized organic farm businesses afford annual certification costs.
-These farm businesses are a core part of the domestic organic supply chain, and without them, companies that use their product would be forced to source from abroad in order to meet demand for organic in the U.S.
+The process of becoming organically certified can be expensive, but it is an essential step for farmers who want to tap into the growing demand for certified organic food in the U.S. Thankfully, the Organic Certification Cost Share Program (OCCSP) can help alleviate some of the costs of certification for small and mid-sized organic farm businesses, which are a core part of the domestic organic supply chain.
+Without them, many companies would be forced to source from abroad in order to meet the nation’s demand for organic products.

-Learn More About Organic Cost Share!
+Learn More About Organic Cost Share:

-Every year, USDA invites states to submit their applications for their federal allocation of organic certification cost-share funds.
-Once funds have been distributed to each state, organic producers and handlers can apply directly through their state contact – usually the State Department of Agriculture.
+Every year, USDA invites State Departments of Agriculture to submit applications to administer organic certification cost-share funds for farmers and handlers in their state.
+As of 2017, organic producers and handlers can apply directly through their FSA county office.
+In states that opt to also offer OCCSP through their State Department of Agriculture, applicants can apply either through the state or through FSA.
 Because states process applications on a first-come, first-serve basis, applicants are encouraged to apply as early as possible as funds may run out.

-more than doubled funding to $11.5 million annually.
+NSAC advocated for increased funding for NOCCSP in the 2014 Farm Bill, which more than doubled funding to $11.5 million annually.
 Funding for AMA remained unchanged from 2008 Farm Bill levels.

 Organic Certification Cost Share Program Annual Funding

-|Fiscal Year||Total Mandatory Funding Available|
+|Fiscal Year||Total Funding Available (in millions)|

-|5 yr total||NOCCSP:$57.5
+|5 yr total||NOCCSP:$24|

-Section 10004 of the Agricultural Act of 2014 amends Section 10606(d) of the Farm Security and Rural Investment Act of 2002, to be codified at 7 U.S.C.
+Section 10105 of the Agricultural Act of 2018 amends Section 10606(d) of the Farm Security and Rural Investment Act of 2002, to be codified at 7 U.S.C.
 Section 6523(d) authorized NOCCSP.